-There are also situations where the output voltage capacitor may be able to back drive its secondary-side sync MOSFET(s) after the converter switching has stopped completely, either temporarily or not.
-Such situation could apply to both ACF and flyback (at power down or next soft-start) configurations.
+For example, situations where the output voltage capacitor may be able to back drive its secondary-side sync MOSFET after the flyback converter switching has stopped completely, either temporarily or not.
+Such situation could apply at power down or next soft-start.

-To address this case, once the LINEUV voltage falls below V{LIUVF} , the TPS23734 transitions to soft-stop mode.
-It turns on temporarily the startup to maintain V{VCC} , then uses the SST control to ramp down the switching MOSFET peak current.
+To address this case, once the LINEUV voltage falls below $V{LIUVF}$ , the TPS23731 transitions to soft-stop mode.
+It turns on temporarily the startup to maintain $V{VCC}$ , then uses the SST control to ramp down the switching MOSFET peak current.
 As a result, the converter output is discharged in a controlled way, the energy of the output capacitor being sent back to the input bulk capacitor.
-Also note that at beginning of soft-stop, the

-TPS23734 temporarily forces the peak current to a low value (V{CS} maximum at approximately 50 mV), until SST voltage becomes low enough to decrease it further.
+Also note that at beginning of soft-stop, the TPS23731 temporarily forces the peak current to a low value ( $V{CS}$ maximum at approximately 50 mV), until SST voltage becomes low enough to decrease it further.
 This advanced feature allows the soft-stop to immediately start discharging the output capacitor, regardless of the output load level, minimizing any system tradeoffs for optimum switching MOSFETs protection.
-See \boxtimes 8-13.
+See $\mathbb{X}$ 8-13.